Higher education tuition fees for first-year students from 2018/2019 academic year

 Lower fee also applies to master’s degree in teaching

 If you are starting a bachelor’s degree programme in or after the 2018/2019 academic year, you will be eligible for the reduced tuition fee for a master’s degree in initial teacher education in or after 2021/2022.

 Full tuition fee for other students

-You will have to pay the full tuition fee if you:
+You must pay the full tuition fee if you:

 - were enrolled in a Dutch higher education institution before the 2018/2019 academic year;

 - are taking a master’s degree programme;

 - are paying the non-statutory fee set by your higher education institution;

 - are enrolled in a privately-funded higher education institution;